jabranr/jabranr.github.io/articles/build-to-learn-web-development.md

 2. Based on reusable code for a daily workflow
 3. Learn by building a framework, library or wrapper.

 Imagine the clutter of code just to make the Facebook SDK available for a web app and other chunks that are required to use various methods of the SDK everywhere in the app.
-Using Socialmedia, it is cleaner and easier to embed all this into a web app and is even convenient to use in any front-end development work flow.
+Using Socialmedia, it is cleaner and easier to embed all this into a web app and is even convenient to use in any Frontend development work flow.

 One of the many things that I have learned during development and maintenance of Socialmedia is the CoffeeScript.
 I liked it so much that in fact, since then, I have set development base for this framework in CoffeeScript.
 Other interesting stuff that I learned along were, better workflow setup using Grunt, Bower and of course Node/NPM, and most of all, JavaScript testing.